explanations of professional designations

 To attain the right to use the CFP® marks, an individual must satisfactorily fulfill the following requirements:

 - Examination – Pass the comprehensive CFP® Certification Examination.
-The examination, administered in 10 hours over a two-day period, includes case studies and client scenarios designed to test one’s ability to correctly diagnose financial planning issues and apply one’s knowledge of financial planning to real world circumstances;
+The examination, administered in 8 hours for one day, includes case studies and client scenarios designed to test one’s ability to correctly diagnose financial planning issues and apply one’s knowledge of financial planning to real world circumstances;

 - Experience – Complete at least three years of full-time financial planning-related experience (or the equivalent, measured as 2,000 hours per year); and

 - Ethics – Agree to be bound by CFP Board’s Standards of Professional Conduct, a set of documents outlining the ethical and practice standards for CFP® professionals.

 Individuals who become certified must complete the following ongoing education and ethics requirements in order to maintain the right to continue to use the CFP® marks:

 - Continuing Education – Complete 30 hours of continuing education hours every two years, including two hours on the Code of Ethics and other parts of the Standards of Professional Conduct, to maintain competence and keep up with developments in the financial planning field; and

 - Ethics – Renew an agreement to be bound by the Standards of Professional Conduct.
 The Standards prominently require that CFP® professionals provide financial planning services at a fiduciary standard of care.

 This means CFP® professionals must provide financial planning services in the best interests of their clients.
 CFP® professionals who fail to comply with the above standards and requirements may be subject to CFP Board’s enforcement process, which could result in suspension or permanent revocation of their CFP® certification.